ggcostoya/throne/README.md

-# `throne`: predicting thermal landscapes in spatio-temporally unprecedented detail.
+# `throne`: Using aerial thermography to map terrestrial thermal environments in unprecedented detail

 Accurately quantifying and mapping thermal environments is crucial to predict how environmental change is going to impact organisms.
 However, describing thermal